M3nny/website/src/routes/content/open-sagra/+page.svelte.md

 ### The tech stack

-The backend is built with _python_ using the [flask](https://flask.palletsprojects.com/) framework to interact dinamically with the webpages and to make queries to the _MySQL_ database.
+The backend is built with _python_ using the [flask](https://flask.palletsprojects.com/) framework to interact dynamically with the webpages and to make queries to the _MySQL_ database.
 The front-end uses [bootstrap](https://getbootstrap.com/) for the UI.